ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 in) or not.
 Due to this user being completely new and having no prior cookies, it is determined that they are unauthorized.

-Then, the Chirp! homepage is gets loaded, meaning the page has to get all available cheeps that can be shown on one page, which is then sent to the user.
+Then, the Chirp! homepage gets loaded, meaning the page has to get all available cheeps that can be shown on one page, which is then sent to the user.
 They are now on a static page.

 # Process
 ## Build, test, release, and deployment
-<redColor>Illustrate with a UML activity diagram how your Chirp! applications are
-build, tested, released, and deployed.
-That is, illustrate the flow of activities in your respective GitHub Actions workflows.</redColor>

 | Build and Test                                                                | Live Test                                                                   | Deploy to Azure                                                                    |
 |-------------------------------------------------------------------------------|-----------------------------------------------------------------------------|------------------------------------------------------------------------------------|